GoogleCloudPlatform/express-oauth2-handlers/README.md

 ##### Arguments
 `req`
-An Express-like request object
+An Express-like request object for HTTP invocations; `null` otherwise.

 `res`
-An Express-like response object
+An Express-like response object for HTTP invocations; `null` otherwise.

 `userId`
 _Datastore token-storage only._ A unique User ID specifying which user the auth client will associate with.